Creating or Revising Your Company Background Check Policy

 - Most states keep records on file indefinitely.

 - The FBI’s National Crime Information Center keeps nationwide records, but they can only be accessed by law enforcement agencies.
-Often these records are not as reliable as those on a state level.
+Oftentimes, these records are not as reliable as those on a state level.

-- Some states, like California, have placed time limits (about 7 years) on how long a person’s criminal records may affect their employment eligibility or be reported.
+- Some states, like California, have placed time limits (about seven years) on how long a person’s criminal records may affect their employment eligibility or be reported.

 Importance of Maintaining a Company Background Check Policy

 Across the country, it is standard regulation that employers provide detailed information to potential employees regarding whether or not they will be subjected to a background check and the types of details that will be investigated.

 Background checks protect employers as well as the potentially employed and it is particularly important that employers who screen the majority of their staff adopt and make available a company background check policy.
 For government-funded agencies, said policy will need to be made publicly available.

 A complete background check policy will do all of several things, including:

 - provide answers to employee questions about the process